What is the Difference Between Interstate vs Intrastate Trucking?

 Private buses equipped to carry 15 people or less must carry 1.5 million in liability coverage.
 Buses that carry 15 people or more must maintain five million in coverage.

-Trucks Typically Used in Intrastate Trucking
+What Trucks are Typically Used in Intrastate Trucking?

 The following vehicles are commercial motor vehicles that are commonly licensed to conduct business within state lines.
 Intrastate trucks carry necessary materials for local businesses and government entities.